brontosaurusrex/singularity/README.md

 toX264crf (and required toAAC, hasVideo, hasAudio, mxfmixdown and such modules)
 toDV
 toPRORES
-toVP (needs testing and finding some nice vp9 defaults)
+toVP9 (needs testing and finding some nice vp9 defaults)

 ## changelog